booting

 UKI with secure boot dodges needing:

-Regarding secure boot, app-crypt/sbctl ⇗ manages my secure boot keys.
+In practice, app-crypt/sbctl ⇗ manages my secure boot keys.

 Why sbctl?